 Vanilla bean/pod (I have a vanilla pod in my cooking sugar, so it is already infused and is a great way of getting a permanent supply of delicious organic vanilla sugar!)

 Preheat the oven to 180ºC or 350ºF

-Whisk egg yolks and sugar until creamy,
+Whisk egg yolks and sugar until creamy, fold in the cocoa.

 Whisk the egg whites until the form soft peaks and fold into the egg and sugar mixture.

 Pour into a baking tray lined with unbleached baking paper and spread gently into the corners (in France they often use a flat baking tray and the paper is twisted at each corner to hold in the batter.

 Cook for 20 minutes or until the cake is firm to the touch but still springy.
 If you over cook it, it may crack when you come to cut it (but you can always hide that with ganache)!

 Turn out upside down onto cooking paper powdered with sugar.

 When cool cut into small rounds.